DanielYuenSH1996/DanielYuenSH1996/README.md

 Data Professional with Over 15 Years of Data Project Experience
 ---------------------------------------------------------------

 My name is Daniel Yuen, and I live in London.
 I earned a Master's Degree in Business Administration and a Bachelor's Degree in Computer Science.
 I'm a Data Professional currently exploring new opportunities where I can contribute my experiences and know-how to deliver impactful data solutions.
-I engaged in the 8-week intensive Justit Data Bootcamp to boost my technical skills - Advanced Excel, SQL, Powerbi, Tableau, Python, and Azure included.
+I engaged in the 8-week intensive Justit Data Bootcamp to boost my technical skills - Advanced Excel, SQL, PowerBi, Tableau, Python, and Azure included.
 I have an impeccable 15 years+ background in managing end-to-end data projects, from strategy, stakeholder alignment and user requirements gathering to execution and delivery.
 I'm especially passionate about turning data into visualisation to support informed decision-making.
-In my spare time, I play badminton, watch movies and practice classical guitar to keep myself physically and mentally healthy.
+In my spare time, I enjoy playing badminton, watching movies, and upskill my cooking skills to maintain my physical and mental well-being.
 I am looking for a role in the data field - data analyst, data steward, project manager, where I can drive both technical progress and business value.

 * 🌍  I'm based in London
 * ✉️  You can contact me at [daniel.yuen.sh+github@gmail.com](mailto:daniel.yuen.sh+github@gmail.com)
 * 🧠  I'm refreshing and strengthening my data skills to prepare for a Data Technician or Data Analyst role.
 Focus areas include Excel, SQL, Power BI, Tableau, Azure, and Python.
-* 🤝  I'm open to collaborating on Data Analytics projects assuming the role of Data Technician, Data Steward, Data Engineer, Data Analyst, Project Manager
+* 🤝  I'm open to collaborating on Data Analytics projects, assuming the role of Data Technician, Data Steward, Data Engineer, Data Analyst, Project Manager
 * ⚡  My Hobby: Badminton, Movies, Cooking

 ### Skills